-The Basic Plan costs $14 USD/mo and includes access to all lessons and PDF transcripts.
+The Basic Plan costs $14 per month and includes access to all lessons and PDF transcripts.
 The Premium Plan costs $29/mo and includes a bunch of extras like grammar explanations and exercises.
-It also includes access to “The Say it Right Series” which is a great resource for learning Chinese pronunciation.
+It also includes access to “The Say it Right Series” which is a very good resource for learning Chinese pronunciation.
 Review.

-ChineseClass101 – ChineseClass101 is another option and cheaper than ChinesePod.
-It’s really only good for beginner level students though.
+II wouldn’t recommend it for anyone past the elementary level though and even then, I prefer ChinesePod.
 All of the lessons use quite a bit of English which is good when you start but can become a major problem as you move up difficulty levels.
-The basic plan starts at $8/mo.
-Review.

-Popup Chinese – Popup Chinese has quite enjoyable and high-quality lessons.
+Popup Chinese has quite enjoyable and high-quality lessons.
 Unfortunately, it seems like they haven’t released new lessons since 2015.
 There are lessons at four levels – Absolute Beginners, Elementary, Intermediate and Advanced.
 A subscription costs $99/year.

-CSL Pod – CSL Pod is another podcast that no longer produces new content.
+CSL Pod is another podcast that no longer produces new content.
 They seem to have stopped around the beginning of 2015.
 There are exercises that go along with each lesson, though I can’t comment on the quality of them.
 The cost is $19.99/mo.